MaxwellXChen/Machine-Learning-and-Movies/README.md

 The explained variance score for this model was 0.7301520036631554, which means that roughly 73% of the variance in the dataset is explained by the model.
 Compared to the Principal Component Regression method, Random Forest Regression explains a slightly larger percentage of the variance, but both could be better.

-We also performed Random Forest Regression on IMDb score to see how our original problem statement fit into the new model.
+We also performed Random Forest Regression on IMDb score.

 <img width="403" alt="imdb score" src="https://user-images.githubusercontent.com/40035500/145153741-d8956c03-5131-4d29-a335-1063803eff9f.png">